algolia/instantsearch-android/docgen/src/getting-started.md

 <img src="assets/img/mvp/final.png"/>

 ## Before we start
 To use InstantSearch Android, you need an Algolia account.
-You can create one by clicking here, or use the following credentials:
+You can create one by clicking [here](FIXME) <!--TODO link-->, or use the following credentials:
 - APP ID: `latency`
 - Search API Key: `3d9875e51fbd20c7754e65422f7ce5e1`
 - Index name: `bestbuy`

+*These credentials will let you use a preloaded dataset of products appropriate for this guide.*

 ## Create a new Project and add InstantSearch Android
 In Android Studio, create a new Project: